 Probably the most astounding fact that doesn’t get mentioned enough about the Galapagos Islands is that virtually all of the amazing wildlife can be seen year-round!
 Depending on what time of year you choose to visit, you might find the unique species of Galapagos either courting, mating, building nests or laying eggs.
-When it comes to land birds in Galapagos, amazing changes in behaviour and colour occur with the arrival of the first rains during the hot season.
-Some light drizzles start as early as December – a transition month between the dry and the hot season – while the month of January serves as the prime time for many of the Galapagos’ most iconic land birds to start to awaken as they spread their majestic wings in favour of the budding and beautiful flora.
-In this blog, we invite you to let yourself be taken away by the music of the first tropical rains that come drizzling in with the hot season as you open your eyes wide to soak in the wonderful features and behavioural patterns of these Galapagos land birds.
+When it comes to land birds in Galapagos, amazing changes in behavior and color occur with the arrival of the first rains during the hot season.
+Some light drizzles start as early as December – a transition month between the dry and the hot season – while the month of January serves as the prime time for many of the Galapagos’ most iconic land birds to start to awaken as they spread their majestic wings in favor of the budding and beautiful flora.
+In this blog, we invite you to let yourself be taken away by the music of the first tropical rains that come drizzling in with the hot season as you open your eyes wide to soak in the wonderful features and behavioral patterns of these Galapagos land birds.

 Almost every land bird species depends on the rainy season in order to survive, especially the ones that inhabit the arid zones of the islands.
 Life needs water to thrive and rainfall is the first step in every living creature’s food chain.

 When the rain comes, there are three different patterns of vegetation growth:

 When the vegetation starts to make its big comeback in Galapagos during this time of year, some land birds and insects – some of which were dormant as well – start coming out and feeding on the young leaves and budding flowers of the blooming plants.
 What does this entail?
 Bugs love to feast on the vegetation, and Galapagos land birds love to feast on the vast array of Galapagos bugs that are zipping around during this period (note: some birds will only feast on the plants).
 What this entails is an elevated level of activity during this period.